Team-NiMO/xArm_nimo_pkg/README.md

 # xArm_nimo_pkg
-Package to control xArm for the NiMo system
+Preliminary package to control xArm for the NiMo system